Siege of Sarajevo: Markale massacres

 On 5 February 1994 at 12:10–12:15, a 120-millimeter mortar shell landed in the center of the crowded marketplace and killed 68 and injured 144.
 The perpetrators were the Army of Republika Srpska.
-In December 2003, the ICTY convicted Bosnian Serb General Stanislav Galić, concluded that the Serb forces around Sarajevo committed the massacre.
+In December 2003, the ICTY convicted Bosnian Serb General Stanislav Galić and concluded that the Serb forces around Sarajevo committed the massacre.

 In February 1994 (when air strikes were originally threatened), NATO had created a heavy weapons exclusion zone around Sarajevo, and collected weapons at a number of sites.
 On 5 August, the VRS seized several weapons from the Illidža Weapons Collection site in clear violation of the exclusion zone agreement.
 During the seizure, Serb forces injured a Ukrainian UNPROFOR peacekeeper.
 In response to the attack, the UN once again requested NATO air support.
 Two U.S. A-10 aircraft repeatedly strafed Serb targets, and the Serbs returned the seized weapons to the collection site.

 On 22 September, UNPROFOR again requested NATO air support in the Sarajevo area after Serb forces attacked a French armored personnel carrier.
 In response, two British SEPECAT Jaguar aircraft struck near a Serb tank, destroying it.

+On 14 December 1994, a concert of Bruce Dickinson's solo band Skunkworks, organised by the UN, took place inside the city.

 1995

-From the 15 June to the 22 June, the ARBiH would launch an offensive into the Sarajevo Region to try to recapture lost territories from the Serbs.
+From 15 to 22 June, the ARBiH would launch an offensive into the Sarajevo Region to try to recapture lost territories from the Serbs.
 In the north, the 16th Division/1st Corps attacked Cemerska Hills and recaptured it.
 The Serbs would attack and capture Cemerska hills from the ARBiH.
-From the center, the 12th Division/1st Crops attacked Serb position of Debelo Brdo.
+From the center, the 12th Division/1st Corps attacked Serb position of Debelo Brdo.
 In the south, the 14 Division/1st managed to push the Serbs back to Route Viper and captured the most land from the offensive.

-On 28 August 1995 at around 11:00 (Central European Time), 5 shells were fired onto the Markale Market, causing the 2nd Marklae massacre.
-Casualties were fewer however, and only 43 died and 73 wounded.
+On 28 August 1995 at around 11:00 (Central European Time), five shells were fired onto the Markale Market, causing the 2nd Markale massacre.
+Casualties were fewer however, 43 died and 73 were wounded.
 But just several hours prior to the attack, Bosnian Serb authorities tentatively expressed their will to accept Richard Holbrooke's peace plan.
-Again the perpetrator was the Army of Republika Srpska.
+Again the perpetrator was the VRS.

-Sarajevo airport incident

-On 5 April 1992, a unit of the Yugoslav Peoples Army (JNA) seized the airport of Sarajevo.
-It was under the direct control of Belgrade.
-For the president to pass, he would need UN protection.
-UN general Lewis MacKenzie sent an officer to deal with the situation.
-François Mitterrand, then the president of France, went to Sarajevo airport due to it being under control by the UN after it was taken on 28 June 1992.